pavanjava/agent2agent-server/README.md

 # agent2agent-server
-This repository is a wrapper for building google a2a servers, without explicitly copying the code to the native development codebase.
-This repository support - a2a server core, - a2a server utils,  - a2a server types under the package called commons.
-Infact this package is direct lift and shift from google's repository.
+This repository provides a streamlined wrapper for building Google A2A servers, eliminating the need to manually copy code into your native development codebase.
+It includes the core A2A server functionality, utilities, and types, all organized under a package named commons.
+In fact, the commons package is a direct lift-and-shift from Google's original A2A repository.

 # How to install
 ### clone this repository